 So in the early days it seems like gold would have been used.
 Probably barter as well.
 Along with the South African Rand and then mostly the US Dollar.

-As alluded to earlier we are likely nearing the end of the US dollars run as global reserve currency.
+As alluded to earlier, we are likely nearing the end of the US dollars run as global reserve currency.
 Monetary scholar Edwin Vieira has pointed out that every 30 to 40 years the reigning monetary system fails and has to be retooled.
-It’s now been 46 years since Richard Nixon removed the ability for foreign countries to convert US Dollars in gold.
+It’s now been 51 years since Richard Nixon removed the ability for foreign countries to convert US Dollars in gold.

-So in the case of a global monetary system breakdown causing a currency collapse in New Zealand, it looks like gold and silver would be the better bet to own than US dollars.
+So in the case of a global monetary system breakdown causing a currency collapse in New Zealand, it looks like gold and silver might be the better bet to own than US dollars.

 On to the question then about the utility of buying foreign minted coins such as say Canadian Maple silver coins.